 Examples of NMC Collaboration Grant Funded Projects

-Below are examples of some of the many collaboration projects funded by the NMC through our NMC Collaboration Grant.
-The NMC offers support to collaborators and to our partner universities, UNM, NM Tech, and NMSU.
-This grant money is used to bolster science research projects and collaborations in the state of New Mexico.
+Below are examples of some of the many collaboration projects funded by the NMC.
+At times, the NMC is able to offer support to collaborators and to our partner universities, UNM, NM Tech, and NMSU.
+When available, this grant money is used to bolster science research projects and collaborations in the state of New Mexico.
+Contact the NMC Research Administration Offices to learn more.
 Some recently funded projects include:

 Financial assistance towards the 2nd Annual Alzheimer’s Research Workshop in New Mexico.